Jingfeng-Tang/Jingfeng-Tang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a third-year postgraduate student at the School of Computer Science and Communication Engineering, [Jiangsu University](https://www.ujs.edu.cn/), advised by Prof. [Keyang Cheng](https://cs.ujs.edu.cn/info/1508/27667.htm).
-My research interests include computer vision and weakly supervised learning.
+I will pursue a Ph.D. in Computer Science and Technology at Northeastern University.
+I graduated from School of Computer Science and Communication Engineering, [Jiangsu University](https://www.ujs.edu.cn/) with a master’s degree, advised by Prof. [Keyang Cheng](https://cs.ujs.edu.cn/info/1508/27667.htm).
+My research interests include medical image segementation and weakly supervised learning.

 # 🔥 News
+- *2025.06*: &nbsp;🎉 I have obtained a Master of Science in Engineering degree.​
 - *2024.11*: &nbsp;🎉 One paper is accepted by Multimedia Systems.
 - *2024.08*: &nbsp;🎉 One paper is accepted by IEEE TCSVT.
 - *2024.06*: &nbsp;🎉 Two papers are accepted by ChinaMM 2024.